Alexander C. Ross (1847-1921), Cape Breton Politician: Biography

-Alexander Charles Ross (1847-1921), commonly known as A.C.
-Ross, was born in Margaree, Nova Scotia (located in Inverness County on Cape Breton Island).
 His father was the Rev. Hugh Ross, a prominent Presbyterian Minister who'd emigrated from Scotland to Nova Scotia as a child.
 Alexander's half-uncle on his mother Catherine's side, John Beaton, was the first to discover a coal seam in Inverness.
 (The Beatons were also Scottish emigres.)
 The property concerned was eventually sold within the family to Rev. Hugh along with two partners, and Alexander ultimately became involved in his father's ever-expanding business, reportedly the first outfit to conduct sub-marine coal mining in Cape Breton.
-[Montreal Gazette; Aug.
+[Montreal Gazette – Aug.
 1, 1921]

 In the 1891 census he's listed as Superintendent of the North Sydney Electric Light Co. (which became part of the Cape Breton Electric Tramway & Power Co., formed in 1900, which in turn was renamed the Cape Breton Electric Co. in 1901).